-The proposal is consistent with the Sonoma County General Plan in that it does not promote urban sprawl.
-The parcel is within the City's sphere of influence, voter-approved Urban Growth Boundary and "urban service area" boundary for the City in the Sonoma County General Plan.
+The proposal is consistent with the Sonoma County General Plan, which supports urban development within the "urban service area" boundary for the City.
+The parcel is within the City's sphere of influence and the voter-approved Urban Growth Boundary of the City as well.
 The pre-zoning established for the affected territory is consistent with the land-use designation of the City's General Plan.
-The City has been providing utility services to the parcel for several years and has indicated that it can provide the necessary services to the property upon annexation.
+The City indicates that it can provide the necessary services to the property upon annexation.